-- Alberta Legislature – Head to the city centre and spend some time at the provincial legislature – Alberta Legislature, affectionately called the Ledge.
+- Alberta Legislature – Head to the city center and spend some time at the provincial legislature – Alberta Legislature, affectionately called the Ledge.
 You will get tons of photo spots in and around the area.
-Also consider taking a guided tour
+Also, consider taking a guided tour

 - Royal Alberta Museum – Spend 1-2 hours exploring and learning about Alberta’s past at the Royal Alberta Museum.

 - Take the High-Level Bridge cable car to enjoy a scenic ride over the North Saskatchewan River and the stunning river valley

 - Head to Strathcona for lunch and admire the quaint and quirky neighborhood

 - Muttart Conservatory – Enjoy a late afternoon stroll at the Muttart Conservatory.
 Visit the beautiful pyramid style botanical gardens and learn about various flora and fauna.

 - West Edmonton Mall – End the day with some shopping at the West Edmonton Mall – one of the largest malls in Canada.
 Follow that, with a lavish dinner and drinks at one of the restaurants at the Bourbon Street in WEM (West Edmonton Mall)